B179675-2024/OSDR_TNBC/activitylog.md

 - Reworked fixed point stability determination to include semi-stability (no jacobian eigenvalues > 0, but not all strictly < 0.)
 Didn't change current phase portrait.
 - Used Pool().starmap to enable parallelisation of what was first in a loop through tissue df row ids.
 Now adapted to a cell_action function that is fed to starmap.
 Performance gain seems to be about 30% (from 1.30it/s to 1.70it/s).
 After n=3000 steps, I am getting results that diverge a bit from expectations with two peaks and neighbourhoods that are too enriched.

+#### Thursday 12/06
+- Compared starting densities close and far from steady state, all reached steady state after n=3000.
+Somer et al choice of n: "comparable to real data", so a bit off.
+I can use our data for inspiration and once I have a method for model inference, see how n affects accuracy of model estimation.

+#### Friday 13/06
+- Tried curve fitting on different version of the model taking inspiration from adler without growth factors (which is close to makes removal a constant independent of X so...) and an X-dependent logistic regression type term (exponential decay) but results weren't very conclusive.
+I should probably first focus on model estimation to pinpoint what's the best way to define the model in the phase portrait specifically.

+## Week 4 | 16/06 - 20/06
+Goals:

+#### Monday 16/06
+- Reworked parallelisation with master and child seeds ahead of a starmap instance (and reworked to function to include a seed argument passed to a number generator).
+Used this to make a function to parallelise multi-tissue proliferation.
+Tested on 10 tissues with n=10, running now for 100 tissues with n=1000.
+Output will be two dfs, one for the starting randomised tissues (between 250 and 9750 cells for each type) and another ("post" df) for the post-proliferation data.
+Is taking a while, if I run this again I should find a way to better track progress although multiprocessing complicates this (used to tqdm for loops).

+#### Tuesday 17/06